A graphic of a home with arrows representing how Radon enters your home

 I'm ordering a long-term bundle of three detectors.
 Can I use it to test three separate addresses?

-Yes; when completing the provided chain of custody paperwork you may record a separate measurement location for each detector.
+Yes.
+When completing the provided chain of custody paperwork please ensure you record a separate measurement location for each detector.
 You will however receive one single report with all three measurements.

-I’m interested in purchasing a large volume of test kits - is there a larger bulk discount?
+I’m interested in purchasing a larger number of kits.
+Do you offer a bulk discount?

 Please contact us at radonlab@pinchin.com if you are interested in a bulk discount.